 Imagine filters like a pair of lungs for your car.
 When your vehicle breathes in dirt and dust while on the road, air filters catch that debris and keep the engine running smoothly.
 But that’s just one type of filter.
 There are also oil and fuel filters that trap unwanted sediments.
 Air filters increase fuel efficiency, reduce emissions, and ultimately prolong the engine’s life.
 The best part is they are relatively inexpensive to replace.
 Check your owner’s manual for when it’s time to replace a filter.

-Top-quality comes at a price, but investing in cheap car parts or products could cost you serious money in the long-run.
-The wrong mechanicals could cause serious damage to your car and lead to expensive repairs, which could diminish long-term reliability.
-From the engine oil and transmission fluid to how you’re washing the exterior of your car, if not maintained correctly with low-quality products, you’ll be doing more harm than good, which won’t be good for the overall health of your car or your wallet.
+Investing in cheap car parts or products could cause serious damage to your car and lead to expensive repairs.
+From the engine oil and transmission fluid to how you’re washing the exterior of your car, you’ll be doing more harm than good with low-quality products.

-Postponing car repairs could result in heavy malfunctions, not to mention, an incredibly high service bill.
+Postponing car repairs could result in serious malfunctions, not to mention, an incredibly high service bill.
 Don’t ignore the warning signs of a mechanical problem.
-If you plan on having your car for a long time, it’s going to take some hard work and dedication.
 The payoff is thousands of dollars saved, and all it takes is a little preventative care to ensure that your car remains in tiptop shape.